Omodot-Etukudo/Omodot-Etukudo/README.md

 - 🤝 Looking to collaborate with developers on design or development projects
 - 👨 He / Him
 - 💬 Ask me anything about Fintech, Web3 or Product Design
-- ⚡️ When i'm not working, I'm either playing basketball 🏀 or watching a couple shows 📺
+- ⚡️ When i'm not working, I'm either at the gym or watching a couple shows 📺
 - 📫 How to reach me **omodote@hotmail.com**

 <h3 align="left">Toolbox 🧰 </h3>